 Even if you never meet them face to face, contractor accountants are real people with a specific skill set.
 When you ask an accountant for tax planning advice, they will be able to look at your unique situation and work with you to help you legally minimise your tax liability and, in doing so, increase your take home pay.
 On the other hand, software can’t have a conversation with you regarding your future plans or specific working circumstances.
 At most you can have a live chat or phone call with a support agent, however this offers basic support regarding the software and these are not accountants.

 In these cases hiring an accountant from the get-go will save you more in reduced tax liability than the sum of the accountancy service fees.

-- Compliance: contractors and freelancers are busy either working or searching for their next role, and usually don’t have the time, energy or desire to keep up to date on the ever-changing tax legislation for the contracting industry.
-Furthermore, you certainly don’t want to spend hours reading all of the HMRC updates and Finance Bills and trying to decode what they mean; it’s an accountant’s job to know these things for you so you don’t have to.
+Contractors and freelancers are busy either working or searching for their next role, and usually don’t have the time, energy or desire to keep up to date on the ever-changing tax legislation for the contracting industry.
+You certainly don’t want to spend hours reading all of the HMRC updates and Finance Bills and trying to decode their meanings; it’s an accountant’s job to know these things for you so you don’t have to.
 A good contractor accountant does all of this and also makes sure your business stays compliant and ensures you are not overpaying or underpaying on any tax.

-- Endless support: a good contractor accountant can support you during the entire lifespan of your limited company and contracting career.
-They can help take care of administrative tasks that would otherwise take you hours to complete on your own using contractor accounting software, and they can provide you with helpful advice and tips as and when you need it.
+A good contractor accountant can support you during the entire lifespan of your limited company and contracting career.
+They can help take care of administrative tasks that would otherwise take you hours each month to complete using contractor accounting software, and they can provide you with helpful advice and tips as and when you need it.
 This reduces the stress and burden of completing accounting for your business.
 An accountant can also be there to support you should you ever wish to grow your limited company by taking on employees or seeking investment.
 We can guide you through the necessary steps of taking your business to the next level, and we also offer accounting services for SMEs, so you will always have a service that’s tailored to your needs.